inforevertech/inforever/README.md

 # 5. Generate database structure
 prisma generate --schema=./build-database/schema.prisma

-# 6. Scrape some data from blockchain for database
+# If you want to collect past OP_RETURN statements from the blockchain,
+# you can run the following command (replace btc wiht btc-test to scrape from the testnet)
-python3 ./build-database/collect_info.py
+python3 scrape_blockchain.py btc

-# 7. Launch the website
+# 6. Launch the website
 python3 app.py
 ```